markshannon/pep622-critique/stdlib_examples.md

 I ran two different queries over the standard library, `Tools` and `doc` folders, over 630 000 lines of code in total.

+## Queries

-The query finds all if statements with at least two tests of the same variable, where the tests involve `isinstance` or `len`, and where some destrucuring of that variable occurs in the body of the `if` statement.
+The first query finds all if statements with at least two tests of the same variable, where the tests involve `isinstance` or `len`, and where some destrucuring of that variable occurs in the body of the `if` statement.
 Destructuring of the variable `var` means any of the following:

 * `x, ... = var`